osisoft/Edge-Data-Store-Docs/content/shared-content/shared-content/configuration/data-filters.md

     curl -d "@ConfigureDataFilters.json" -H "Content-Type: application/json" -X PUT "http://localhost:5590/api/v1/configuration/<ComponentId>/DataFilters"
     ```

-    **Notes:**

-    * If you installed the adapter to listen on a non-default port, update `5590` to the port number in use.
-    * For a list of other REST operations you can perform, like updating or deleting a data filters configuration, see [REST URLs](#rest-urls).
+    **Note**: If you installed the adapter to listen on a non-default port, update `5590` to the port number in use.
+For a list of other REST operations you can perform, like updating or deleting a data filters configuration, see [REST URLs](#rest-urls).
     <br/>
     <br/>